BOXNYC/AlphaVideoTexture.js/README.md

 ### TODO
 1. Use src when alphaVideo option is not set and alpha channel video is supported.
-2. See if changing .option attribute values changes real-time.
-3. Fallback if no video sources are added.
+2. Fallback if no video sources are added.